premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-7.Write a SQL query to get the employee details using last name?
+7.Write a SQL query for the below tableto get the employee details using the last name?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)